teamrocket77/gdsc_webapp_mirrow/README.md

 If you're confused by this, please reach out to a Project Manager or an Admin.

-# Troubleshooting
-If you get an error that a node module cannot be found, please re-run the command ``npm ci``.
-If this not works, please run the ``npm install <module>`` command with the name of the module that is missing.
-If the issue is still not resolved, please contact the Project Manager or an Admin.

 # Contributions

 Master branch is **production**.
 Development is technically-speaking **release candidate**.
 If you're developing a feature or fixing a bug, **create a new branch**.
 When you're finsihed, **create a pull request** and in that pull request, go into depth about what your code does.
 Admins & Project Managers lead code reviews.
 All **pull requests** must be reviewed before entering release candidate or production.